Learn how to make Baked Eggs 5 Ways in the oven! Try different flavours like ham and asparagus, broccoli cheddar and mushroom spinach.

 The cooking time depends on what level of doneness you want your baked eggs.
 For runny yolks, bake for 12 minutes; for medium yolks, bake for 14 minutes; and for hard yolks, bake for 18 minutes.

-Baked Egg Recipes
+My 5 Baked Egg Variations

 Here are some suggested ingredient combinations for you to use for your baked eggs.
 You can make just one variety or a whole bunch at a time – there are so many baked egg recipes to choose from!
-Watch the video in the recipe card to see how it's done.

 Mushroom & Spinach